eons-dev/eons.lib/README.md

 You are also allowed to customize the order of each layer by reordering the `fetchFrom` member (list).

 NOTE: The supplied configuration file must contain only valid json.

+#### Global Fetch

+Eons provides an easy way to query the configuration values provided to it: a global `Fetch()` function.

+Calling `eons.Fetch('desired_config_value')` will return the result of invoking the Executor's `Fetch` method.
+This means any cli args, config values, environment variables, and anything else your Executor is configured to `fetchFrom` will be searched for your `desired_config_value`.
+This does not allow you to search a particular Functor's member variables (besides the Executor's).
+So, you can't execute a chain of Functors and then check the result using the global `Fetch()`.

+To make this even easier, we aliased the global Fetch as `f()`.
+You can just type `eons.f('whatever')` and get the value of `whatever`!

+And, if that's too hard for you, you can use a `@recoverable` method (see Error Resolution, below) and just type `whatever`.
+Eons will do the hard work of catching the NameError and looking up the value.
+For an example, check out the [ResolvableByFetchFunctor](test/unit/TestResolveByFetch.py), under test.

 ### Implicit Inheritance